 Many factors, for example, the size of the house, the size of the lot, soil conditions, the slope of the land etc. determine the final cost of the septic system.

 It is not possible to accurately estimate the cost of the septic system before the design process is completed.

 Generally large houses on small lots often require secondary treatment plants and pressure distribution systems, resulting in significant cost increases.
 Poor soil permeability can be another factor.
 A shallow seasonal water table or non permeable layer like bedrock can require the system to be installed above ground (sand mound), which can cost significantly more than a simple in-ground gravity distribution system.

-As a guideline, gravity distribution systems cost between 11,000-15,000+GST while the cost of a large sand mound Type II system can be more than four times that amount.
+As a guideline, gravity distribution systems cost between 10,000-15,000+GST including soil testing and design, while the cost of a large sand mound Type II system can be significantly higher.